GrosSacASac/DOM99/readme.md

 `<tag data-99-Keyword="details" > bla bla </tag>`

+If you are not using browserify you need to include this script tag in your html before other scripts that want access to dom99.

+    <script src="js/dom99.js"></script>

 ###In your JavaScript code :

-    //Start by requiring dom99 (you may need browserify)
+If you are using browserify start by requiring dom99.
+If you used the script tag, you already have the dom99 object and you can ignore this.

     const dom99 = require('./dom99.js');

-    //Store your functions in the dom99.fx object
+Store your functions in the dom99.fx object

     dom99.fx.functionName = aFunction;